wp-plugins/youtube-video-player/readme.txt

 After you set the options for pages/posts and widgets you just need to click on "Add Youtube Video" shortcode button, type only the video URL(other options are disabled in free version) and click on Insert video.

-= How can add YouTube video in Pro Version =
+= How to add YouTube video in Pro Version =

 Go to your administration panel, click on the "YouTube Embed" plugin icon from your admin panel.
 On YouTube Embed Page/post default Settings page you can set default options for your videos in pages and posts.